Vehicle Personal Property Tax

 For military spouses, Military Spouses Residency Relief Act (Public Law No. 111-97) provides relief under certain circumstances.

-PL 111-97 says that the spouse of qualified military personnel can also benefit from local tax exemption, when the four eligibility requirements are met.
+PL 111-97 says that the spouse of qualified military personnel can also benefit from local tax exemption, when the three eligibility requirements are met.
 The spouse of an active duty service member who maintains domicile in another state and is stationed here on military orders can be exempt from personal property taxation when the spouse:

 - Currently resides in Virginia, but maintains legal domicile outside of Virginia

 - Resides in Fairfax County solely in order to live with the qualifying service member

 - The active duty service member is here in compliance with military orders

 Both the qualifying military service member and the spouse must maintain a domicile outside of Virginia and provide evidence.
 Evidence of domicile includes documents such as property ownership, voter registration, driver’s license, and income tax filings.
 A military service member’s LES will show their state of domicile.
 Military spouses are also issued a military ID card that identifies the card-holder as a spouse, but it does not identify the spouse’s domicile; therefore, separate evidence of domicile will be required for military spouses before an exemption can be granted.

 - Under Virginia law the burden of proof is on the one claiming an exemption.
 As noted by the Federation of Tax Administrators: